shamblett/aloha/doc/usage.md

 This may seem a bit of a cheat but keep in mind we are testing the Aloha class bindings here for correct operation, not Aloha itself.

+Note also issue 3, the first run of the tests will fail, refresh the browser to see the real results.